theNewDynamic/minjinlee.com/_posts/2017-09-15-national-book-awards-longlist-for-fiction.md

 ---

-So profoundly honored and grateful for PACHINKO to make the National Book Awards Longlist for Fiction.
+So profoundly honored and grateful that PACHINKO made the National Book Awards Longlist for Fiction.
 Thank you.

+&nbsp;

 The 2017 Longlist for the National Book Award for Fiction